bschulz81/robustregression/README.md

 In addition to these, two other robust algorithms were added and the curve fitting library has been brought into a form of a clear and simply API that can be easily used for very broad and general applications.

 The library offers python bindings for most functions.
 So the programmer has the choice between c++ and python.
+In order to compile the library with python bindings Pybind11 and Python3 should be installed and be found by CMake.
+Otherwise, only the C++ standard template library is used, together with OpenMP.

 The documentation of the functions that the library uses are written in the header files.